Rhipicephalus microplus: Control

 Management efforts in the United States began after R. microplus was deemed responsible for an estimated $63 billion in damages during the early 19th century.
 A control campaign began in 1906 and by 1943 it was considered complete, having eradicated most of the tick population other than a small region along the Southern US border.
 In the modern day, the standard form of control is spraying of acaricides: a type of pesticide that targets ticks and mites.
 Overuse of acaricides has resulted in some R. microplus populations developing resistance, and it is now considered the most resistant tick ever.
 Other control methods include ivermectin, a common anti-parasitic.
 In Mexico, it has been shown that R. microplus populations are developing varying levels of resistance to ivermectin, meaning this treatment is becoming less effective year over year.

 Vaccinating cattle against R. microplus was considered as another option, however, the original Bm86-based vaccines have shown limited efficacy against R. microplus as compared to other tick species.

 Acaricides and pyrethroids are commonly used however this has led to the development of acaricide- and pyrethroid- resistances.
 Acaricide resistance in R. microplus is mediated by para sodium channel mutants.
 Such alleles can be rapidly detected in a border livestock inspection by PCR+High Resolution Melt testing.
 This is especially useful on the United States-Mexico border where the US has almost eradicated R. microplus, but Mexico has a high prevalence and a high prevalence of acaricide resistance.
 This technique could also be applied in other countries where pyrethroid resistant R. microplus is a common problem.

 Some populations of R. microplus have developed resistance to acetylcholinesterase inhibitors.
 The search for the acetylcholinesterase (AChE) mutations responsible has been stymied because, although there are only three AChEs in this genome, all three have a high copy number.
-Progress has been made by Bellgard et al., 2012, Temeyer et al., 2012, and Bendele et al., 2015 toward identifying resistance alleles.
+Progress has been made by Bellgard et al., 2012, Temeyer et al., 2012, and Bendele et al., 2015 toward identifying acaricide resistance alleles.

 Another management option that has shown promise is the use of pasture rotation.
 This is based on knowledge of the R. microplus life cycle.
 A large pasture is divided up into multiple regions that cattle are moved between regularly.
 The rotation time is based on the time it takes the R. microplus eggs to hatch.
 If timed correctly, the larvae in an area only become viable after the cattle have moved, leading to loss of that R. microplus generation.
 This has been shown to be effective in reducing the tick population.
 However, the amount of time a pasture needs to remain empty means it isn't generally economically viable for farmers.

+In June 2024, a study explored the use of microbial agents as biological control methods against R. microplus.
+The research identified bacteria like Bacillus thuringiensis, Serratia marcescens, and Staphylococcus spp., as well as nematodes (Steinernema spp. and Heterorhabditis spp.) and fungi (Metarhizium anisopliae and Beauveria bassiana), as effective in controlling both susceptible and acaricide-resistant tick populations.